 3. IVRs are Difficult to Setup

 Seeing the multi-level structure an IVR follows, one easily assumes that setting up the same would be a complex task.
-If you opt for a cloud telephony service provider, then this setup is entirely a smooth process.
+If you are choosing a cloud telephony solution, then this setup is entirely a smooth process.
 Once you have your routing structure in place, you merely need to login into the portal to start working.
 A brand does not require an expert to set up an IVR system; an employee with minimal technical knowledge can set up the panel.